 • Elta Systems Ltd. Headquarters, Ashdod, Israel.
 Recent developments in sub-Nyquist radars, April 2017.

 • Duke University.
 Compressed sensing for radars: Six short stories, March 2017.

 • Ben Gurion University, Israel.
 Cognitive sub-Nyquist MIMO radar prototype, February 2017.

 • Stanford University.
 Compressed sensing applied to weather radar, February 2015.

 I am a postdoctoral fellow in the Signal Acquisition Modeling and Processing Lab (SAMPL) at Andrew and Erna Viterbi Faculty of Electrical Engineering, Technion – Israel Institute of Technology, where I work with my adviser Prof. Yonina Eldar.

-My research interests include radar signal processing, compressed sensing, remote sensing, radar systems design, radar polarimetry and FPGA-based hardware design.
+My research interests include radar systems, signal processing, remote sensing, electromagnetics, compressed sensing, radar polarimetry and FPGA-based hardware design.

 I obtained my Ph.D. in Electrical and Computer Engineering from The University of Iowa under the supervision of Prof. Anton Kruger and Prof. Witold Krajewski, while also collaborating with Prof. Weiyu Xu.

 I also have an M.S. in Mathematics from The University of Iowa, M.S. (by thesis) in Electrical Engineering from Colorado State University, and B. Tech. summa cum laude in Electronics and Communication Engineering from National Institute of Technology (NIT), Hamirpur.
 I am an almunus of Kendriya Vidyalaya 1STC Jabalpur, India.